Justine2403/hsr-etl-pipeline/README.md

 ## Python version management with pyenv

-Allow to switch between python version to make the differents librairies work in the project.
+Allow to switch between python version to make the differents librairies and techs work in the project.

 ## Extraction
 We use [EnkaNetwork API](https://github.com/EnkaNetwork/API-docs) to extract data from player profiles.
 Data is collected by sending requests to the API using async/await, which returns detailed information about: